littleosbook/littleosbook/environment_and_booting.md

 Ubuntu [@ubuntu] versions 11.04 and 11.10.

 ### Build System
-GNU Make [@make] has been used when constructing the Makefiles examples, but we don't use instructions that are specific to GNU Make.
+GNU Make [@make] has been used when constructing the Makefile examples.
+We don't use instructions that are specific to GNU Make.

 ### Virtual Machine
-When developing an OS, it's very convenient to be able to run your code in a _virtual machine_ instead of on a physical computer.
+When developing an OS it is very convenient to be able to run your code in a _virtual machine_ instead of on a physical computer.
 Bochs [@bochs] is an emulator for the x86 (IA-32) platform which is well suited for OS development due to its debugging features.
-Other popular choices are QEMU [@qemu] and VirtualBox [@virtualbox], but this book uses Bochs.
+Other popular choices are QEMU [@qemu] and VirtualBox [@virtualbox] but this book uses Bochs.

 ## Booting
 Booting an operating system consists of transferring control along a